aimeos/aimeos-docs/src/manual/products.md

 ## Events

-Event products are similar to articles, but they have a start and end date assigned where the event will happen.
+*Event* products are similar to articles, but they have a start and end date assigned where the event will happen.

 ![Event products](Admin-product-event.png)

-Contrary to regular products, events are shown in the frontend catalog lists even if their start date is in the future.
-When their end date is reached, they won't be shown any more.
+Contrary to regular products, *event* products are shown in the frontend catalog lists even if their start date is in the future.
+Once their end date is reached, they won't be shown any more.

 ## Selections

-If you have several variations of a single product that differ by the unique code and in the values of the associated attributes and you want to show them only once in the product lists, then you should use a product of type "Selection".
+If you have several variations of a single product that differ by the unique code and in the values of the associated attributes and you want to show them only once in the product lists, then you should use a product of type *Selection*.
 It's an alternative to adding all attributes to one product which can only have one code/SKU and store the selected attributes in the order.

 ![Create variant attributes](Admin-attribute-list.png)